GEF-CSO Strategic Plan (August 2008)

 Provide strategic input to GEF policy making, planning and reviews

-Enhance Governance capability of the GEF NGO Network
+Enhance Governance capability of the GEF Network

 Promote active membership

 Improve the NGO Network Communication and procurement of funding

 The key elements of the envisaged strategies are elaborated in more detail below.

 Strategic Objective 1: To enhance the role of civil society in safeguarding the global environment